GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/single_purpose/index.md

 No. This violates the single purpose policy.
 However, if injecting ads is the single purpose of the extension and the extension is otherwise compliant with Chrome policies, then it would be acceptable.
-For example, a “related articles” extension that adds sponsored links to articles related to a page the user is visiting would be compliant with the single purpose policy because it has a single purpose limited to a narrow function of the browser.
+For example, a "related articles" extension that adds sponsored links to articles related to a page the user is visiting would be compliant with the single purpose policy because it has a single purpose limited to a narrow function of the browser.
 You also might want to explore the other monetization options described [here][10].